EMAIL SIGN UP

 - Referral to a statutory agency – Safeguarding Coordinator

-- Internal investigation – Safeguarding Coordinator, Head of Central Services, Head of Technical Services and/or Head of Services, Chief Executive, Lead Trustee for Safeguarding, Chair of Trustees
+- Internal investigation – Safeguarding Coordinator, relevant Leadership Team members, Lead Trustee for Safeguarding, Chair of Trustees.

-- Support – Safeguarding Coordinator with Head of Central Services
+- Support – Safeguarding Coordinator with Head of Finance and Operations

 - Case review – Safeguarding Coordinator, relevant Leadership Team members, Lead Trustee for safeguarding